ArtDemocrat/MEV-Theft-Loss-Report_10MHeight/README.md

 ### Conclusions and Recommendations
 Based on the information presented on this report we concluded that:

-- We see an MEV theft incidence rate in up to 1.02% across RP-proposed blocks since the post-Redstone update grace period ended (0,06% incidence rate if we only take blocks that actually registered an mev_reward).
+- We see an MEV theft incidence rate between 0.07% (counting pure MEV theft events) and 6.6% (counting also 0 MEV reward blocks where the fee recipient was misused) across RP-proposed blocks since the post-Redstone update grace period ended.
-- There could potentially be up to 1.731,6 ETH left on the table from validators not capturing max_bid to the full extent in which MEV rewards are passed on to them (sometimes due to relayer preferences from validators). - From that, 620.4 ETH is confirmed as actual vanilla block MEV losses, coming from slots where no `mev_reward_relay' was registered at all.
+- There could potentially be up to 2,508.97 ETH left on the table from validators not capturing max_bid to the full extent in which MEV rewards are passed on to them (sometimes due to relayer preferences from validators).
+- Out of that amount, 744.02 ETH is confirmed as actual vanilla block MEV losses, coming from slots where no `mev_reward_relay' was registered at all.
 - The data analyzed, especially around vanilla block neglected revenue, is prone to have inacuracies due to the complex datasource landscape when it comes to the MEV supply chain.
-For this reason, we propose to join forces with NonFungibleYokem and Cayos from the Rocketpool community to keep on working on a unified data source which can become the source of truth for these types of analyis.
+For this reason, we ran the analysis pulling from 3 different MEV sources as mentioned in the introduction (joining forces with NonFungibleYokem) from the Rocketpool community, aiming to achieve a unified data source which can become the source of truth for these types of analyis.
 This point, however, would become less relevant as soon as the protocol moves to MEV capture Phase 3 "Required", since the vanilla block loss would be de facto eliminated.
 - With that last point functioning as a segue to the next steps, we propose to:

-Refresh this report once per quarter, working jointly with NonFungibleYokem and Cayos to produce a unified Rocketpool dataset.
+➡️ Refresh this report two times per year to identify pattern changes or drastic changes in theft prevalence (Cost TBD in case the GMC cannot take over the reporting infrastructure.
+We are more than happy, however, to ensure the GMC can take over it).
-Evaluate lean, cost-efficient tools to track MEV loss events on an ongoing basis.
+➡️ Evaluate lean, cost-efficient tools to track MEV loss events on an ongoing basis (we are happy to support the GMC with this, but is not covered/compensated under the scope of this grant).
 These could potentially replace a quarterly, manually-produced, report.
-Point 1. would anyhow still need to be completed for this purpose.
-Coordinate research with RP community members to define in-protocol mechanisms that can act on and mitigate MEV loss cases.
+➡️ Coordinate research with RP community members to define in-protocol mechanisms that can act on and mitigate MEV loss cases.
-We look forward to hearing the community, GMC, and pDAO thoughts/feedbacks/comments on this research in the retroactive grant posted in the RP governance forum.
+➡️ We look forward to hearing the community, GMC, and pDAO thoughts/feedbacks/comments on this research in the retroactive grant posted in the RP governance forum.
 We specifically look for feedback and ideas on the three steps proposed above (which would serve as the basis to request a follow-up bounty to continue this project).

 **Authored by:**
 <p align="left">